Prep time: 10 mins.

 Making homemade pizza dough has become a must for me, but using store-bought works just as well.
 A home made dough is worth a try though, you might be surprised how easy it is (and cheap)!

 Pizza with prosciutto and Fig-Balsamic Jam

 - ½ bulb fennel, (halved and thinly sliced)

 - Salt, (to taste)

 - Preheat the oven to 500°.
 Place a baking sheet or pizza stone inside the oven while preheating.
-Shape your dough on a lightly floured sheet of parchment paper into a circle.
+Shape you're dough on a lightly floured sheet of parchment paper into a circle.
 If your dough was in the refrigerator make sure it has an hour or two to come to room temperature.
-It should spread into a roughly 14” circle without using a rolling pin.
+It should spread into a roughly 14" circle without using a rolling pin.
 You can go wider for a thin crust.

 - Top with mozzarella first, then the prosciutto and fennel.
 Then, lightly drizzle some olive oil over the pie making sure to get outer crust and sprinkle some salt.